google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 # Agenda

-* Why use LinkedIn?
+* Why use LinkedIn™?
 * LinkedIn™ vs. your resume
-* Building connections on LinkedIn
+* Building connections on LinkedIn™
 * Stand out to recruiters
 * Skills, endorsements, recommendations
 * Q&A

 <!--
 Here’s our agenda for today’s session.
-We’ll talk about why we should even have a LinkedIn™ profile, the differences between a resume and LinkedIn, how to start building connections on LinkedIn, how to stand out to recruiters, and information about how to have your skills and experiences come to life with endorsements and recommendations from your LinkedIn™ connections.
+We’ll talk about why we should even have a LinkedIn™ profile, the differences between a resume and LinkedIn™, how to start building connections on LinkedIn™, how to stand out to recruiters, and information about how to have your skills and experiences come to life with endorsements and recommendations from your LinkedIn™ connections.
 -->

-# Why use LinkedIn™?
+# Why Use LinkedIn™?

 * Professional way to stay connected with friends, former colleagues, etc
 * Modern day resume available to a wide audience